scottfreeland/Mission_to_Mars/README.md

 ![Hemispheres of Mars](Resources/hemispheres.png)

-Finally, not only is this web application visible and usable on desktop, but it is designed to function on mobile devices, as well.
+Finally, not only is this web application visible and usable on desktop, but it is tailored for mobile devices, as well.

 ![Mobile View of Web Application](Resources/mobile_display.png)